epics-containers/usb-remote/README.md

 - **list**: Without `--host`, queries all configured servers and displays devices grouped by server
 - **attach/detach**: Without `--host`, scans all servers to find a matching device
   - Fails if no match is found across all servers
-  - Fails if multiple matches are found across different servers
+  - Fails if multiple matches are found across different servers (unless `--first` is used)
   - Succeeds if exactly one match is found (reports which server it was found on)
+  - With `--first` flag: Attaches the first matching device found, even if multiple servers have matching devices
 - **--host flag**: When specified, only queries that specific server (ignores config file)

 ### Examples